stuartalexandre/MainPower.DrawingsDatabase/README.md

 MainPower.DrawingsDatabase
 ==========================

-An interface to search a database of drawings that also integrates with AutoCAD title blocks
+An interface to search a database of drawings that also integrates with AutoCAD